erinworth/erinworth.github.io/_portfolio/blocipedia.md

 ---
 ### Explanation

-BlocChat is a chatroom application that can send and receive messages in real time.
-It was created using Angular JS and Firebase.
-Modals were used to create information stored into cookies, which were then pulled from the Firebase database to display the username, available chatrooms, and chatlog to the user.
+Blocidpedia is an application that allows users to create public and private Markdown-based wikis.
+We have also integrated Stripe as a way of taking payment to upgrade your account to a premium status.

 ---
 ### Technologies Used:

-HTML, CSS, AngularJS, Java, and Firebase
+Ruby, Rails,